MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-pipelines.md

 ## Prerequisites

-To try this feature, you require two Power Platform environments that have the enhanced data model enabled, one designated as the source and the other as the target.
+To try this feature, you require at minimum two Power Platform environments that have the enhanced data model enabled, one designated as the source and the other as the target.
 See [Power Pages enhanced data model](../admin/enhanced-data-model.md) to enable the enhanced data model for an environment.

+You can have multiple target environments depending on your setup.
+For example, a testing, staging, and production environments.

 Each environment requires a site that is created using the new data model.
 See [create a website with an enhanced data model](../admin/enhanced-data-model.md#create-a-website-with-an-enhanced-data-model).